 ‘Improved Star Ratings Do Not Necessarily Demonstrate Improved Quality of Care for Residents

-Improvements in facilities’ star ratings do not necessarily reflect improvement in residents’ quality of care and quality of life.
-Rather, they likely reflect facilities’ self-reported and unaudited claims that staffing and quality measures have improved.
+Increase in a star rating does not reflect any improvement in a residents’ quality of care, nor their quality of life.
+Rather, they likely reflect facilities’ self-reported and unaudited claims.
+These claims report that staffing and quality measures have improved.

-As discussed below, Abt Associates – a CMS contractor – analyzed the first three years of the Five-Star Quality Rating System.
-They noted that, by design, the health survey measure remained constant over the three years and that improved overall ratings may “reflect changes in reporting practices rather than real changes in quality.”
+Abt Associates, a CMS contractor, analyzed the first three years of the Five-Star Quality Rating System.
+They noted that the health survey measure remained constant due to self-reporting by the facilities.
+The improved overall ratings may “reflect changes in reporting practices... rather than real changes in quality.”

 Nursing Home Compare

-Over the years, both the type and the amount of information available on Nursing Home Compare have increased significantly.
-CMS uses the website to post information reflecting state survey results and, as reported by the facilities themselves, staffing levels and quality measures (QMs).
+Over the years, the type and the amount of information available on Nursing Home Compare have increased.
+CMS uses the website to post information reflecting state survey results.
+And, as reported by the facilities themselves, staffing levels and quality measures (QMs).

-The website also reports federal sanctions that CMS imposes against facilities that are cited with deficiencies for violating federal standards of care.
-Sanctions imposed under state licensing laws, however, are not included in Nursing Home Compare.
+The website also reports federal sanctions that CMS imposes against facilities.
+These facilities are cited with deficiencies for violating federal standards of care.
+Sanctions imposed under state licensing laws.
+However, these are not included in Nursing Home Compare.

-As a result, facilities’ higher composite ratings reflect facilities’ self-reported data on staffing and QMs.”
+As a result, the higher ratings are reflected by a facilities’ self-reported data on staffing and Quality Measures.

-Nursing facilities that participate in the Medicare or Medicaid programs, or both, have an unannounced survey each year.
-Surveys are conducted by state survey agencies, usually located in the state department of health, using a survey protocol that has been developed, tested, and validated by the federal government.
+Nursing facilities that take part in the Medicare or Medicaid programs have an unannounced survey each year.
+Surveys are conducted by state survey agencies.
+These are located in the state department of health.
+They use a survey protocol that has been ... developed, tested, and validated by the federal government.

-The top 10% of facilities in a state receive five stars; the bottom 20%, one star; and the middle 70%, two, three, or four stars (23.33% each).
-One star, the lowest score, is defined as “much below average,” and five stars, the highest score, defined as “much above average.”
+The top 10% of facilities in a state receive five stars; the bottom 20%, one star.
+The middle 70%, two, three, or four stars (23.33% each).
+One star, the lowest score, is defined as “much below average,”.
+And five stars, the highest score, defined as “much above average.”

 Nine of the 18 measures are included in the rating system for the QM domain.
-CMS assigns stars in quality measures, using resident assessment information that facilities report to CMS, although CMS does not “formally check” the assessment information “to ensure accuracy” for purposes of this measure.
+CMS assigns stars in quality measures.
+They use resident assessment information that facilities report to CMS.
+CMS does not “formally check” the assessment information.
+They do not “ ensure accuracy” for purposes of this measure.

 Half of the 18 measures are not used at all in calculating the publicly-reported QMs.
-Significantly, unlike health inspections, where the distribution of ratings is fixed and remains constant, the distribution of ratings for QMs is “allowed to shift.”
+Significantly, unlike health inspections, the distribution of ratings is fixed.
+When these remain constant, the distribution of ratings for QMs is “allowed to shift.”

-The accuracy of QM information is a matter of concern to CMS, which, in August 2013, directed facilities to complete and submit by September 30, 2013 updated information on missing discharge assessments.
-CMS reported that facilities’ late submission or non-submission of data on discharges affects “QM data integrity.
+The accuracy of QM information is a matter of concern to CMS.
+I CMS reports that facilities’ late submission or non-submission of data on discharges affects “QM data integrity.

 Improved Star Ratings Reflect Facilities’ Self-Reported Quality Measures

-The Center for Medicare Advocacy’s Analyses Have Shown that Poor Quality Facilities Report High Staffing and QMs, Boosting Their Overall Star Ratings
+The Center for Medicare Advocacy Analyses Have Shown that Poor Quality Facilities...
+Report High Staffing and QMs, Boosting Their Overall Star Ratings

-In September 2013, the Center showed that facilities with one star in health surveys nevertheless report high quality measures.
-Specifically, the Center found that facilities with one-star ratings in health surveys in three geographically diverse states – Georgia, Illinois, and Oregon – had high quality measures.
+In September 2013, the Center showed that facilities with one star in health surveys still report high quality measures.
+The Center found that facilities with one-star ratings in health surveys in three geographically diverse states ...
+Georgia, Illinois, and Oregon.
+All had high quality measures.

-Nineteen facilities were identified on the list of Special Focus Facilites that had not improved; they had been on the list for 12 to 40 months.
+Nineteen facilities on the list of Special Focus Facilities had not improved.
+They had been on the list for 12 to 40 months.

 * 11 of the 19 (58%) had overall ratings that exceeded their health survey